 - Drafting design patent applications and obtaining design patents based on previously-filed utility patent applications.

-- Successfully appealing rejections of design patent applications before the Patent Trial and Appeal Board (PTAB).
+- Successfully appealing rejections of design patent applications before the Patent Trial and Appeal Board (PTAB) and the Court of Appeals for the Federal Circuit.

 - Conducting freedom-to-operate and infringement investigations with respect to client-proposed designs, including providing recommendations for designing around design patents owned by third parties.